ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 _Content_

--   `@` + mentioned user name or display name or user ID if the `display-name` is not present in the mapping elements
+-   `@` + mentioned user name or display name or user ID if mapping element is not present for the particular user

 #### Mention popup (Visible UI element):